Worker's Compensation Guide

 Compensation for lost wages is based on two thirds of an injured worker's wage at the time of injury up to the maximum rate set for the year of injury.

-By law, there are separate benefits for occupational deafness, disfigurement, non-disabling exposures such as silicosis, multiple injuries and for handicapped workers.
+By law, there are separate benefits for occupational deafness, disfigurement, non-disabling exposures such as silicosis, multiple injuries and for disabled workers.

 If an employee is so permanently disfigured as to cause potential or probable wage loss, the division may allow a sum it deems just for compensation, not exceeding the employee’s average annual earnings as defined by law.
 The division considers the employee’s age, education, training and previous experience and earnings, present occupation and possible future occupational change in determining the potential for wage loss and the sum awarded.